 3.4.1 If you do not subscribe to our ROS then our yearly fee for the first year will be £918.00 plus VAT.
-Should you subsequently wish to subscribe to our ROS during your first year then you will be charged a one off fee at a rate of £9.00 plus VAT per month for each remaining month in that year.
+Should you subsequently wish to subscribe to our ROS during your first year then you will be charged an additional fee at a rate of £10.00 plus VAT per month for each remaining month in that year.

 3.4.3 Should you chose to subscribe to our ROS (either upon engagement or subsequently) then you will be able to cancel such subscription at the first anniversary of the date of commencement of the provision of the Services (and thereafter each such anniversary date) by contacting us.

 3.4.4 On or around the first anniversary of the date of commencement of the provision of the Services or following your financial year end (whichever is sooner) then we will provide you with an invoice detailing our proposed charges for the next year.
 Such invoice will confirm the level of discount (if any) that we are able to provide in the event that you pay for our yearly charges in full and the date when such charges need to be paid by.
 You will then have the option of either paying such charges in full or alternatively forgoing such discount and paying our standard annual charge on a monthly basis.
 Should you fail to pay our yearly charges by the date specified then you will be deemed to have elected to pay our standard annual charge on a monthly basis.